-ApsaraDB for Redis Enhanced Edition (Tair) supports two instance types: performance-enhanced instances and hybrid-storage instances.
-Hybrid-storage instances of ApsaraDB for Redis Enhanced Edition (Tair) store data in both memory and disks while in-memory instances store all data in memory.
-Hybrid-storage instances combine the benefits of memory and disks to provide high read/write performance and persistent data storage.
+ApsaraDB for Redis Enhanced Edition (Tair) supports performance-enhanced instances and hybrid-storage instances.
+Different from instances of Community Edition, hybrid-storage instances store data in both memory and disks.
+Hybrid-storage instances combine the benefits of memory and disks to support data persistence and high read and write performance at the same time.

-Live video streaming applications generate a large amount of hot data.
-This type of data is from popular live video rooms.
-You can use hybrid-storage instances to store data from popular live video rooms in memory and data from infrequently visited rooms in disks.
+|Live streaming||Live streams generate a large amount of hot data.
+Most of the data comes from popular live channels.
+You can use hybrid-storage instances to store data from popular live channels in memory and data from less popular live channels in disks.
 This allows you to make full use of the limited memory capacity.|

-E-commerce applications generate a large amount of commodity data.
-You can use hybrid-storage instances to store the data and optimize memory usage.
-Data of popular commodities is stored in memory and data of less frequently queried commodities is stored in disks.|
+|E-commerce||E-commerce applications need to access a large amount of commodity data.
+You can use hybrid-storage instances to store data and optimize memory usage.
+The data of popular items is stored in memory and the data of less popular items is stored in disks.|

 The following examples show the benefits of hybrid-storage instances:

-In this case, the user can use a hybrid-storage instance of ApsaraDB for Redis Enhanced Edition (Tair) with 32 GB of memory and 128 GB of disk capacity to decrease memory usage by about 70 GB and reduce storage costs by more than 50%.
+In this case, you can use a hybrid-storage instance of ApsaraDB for Redis Enhanced Edition (Tair) that has 32 GB memory and 128 GB disk capacity.
+This decreases memory usage by about 70 GB and reduces storage costs by more than 50%.

-Select instances for different scenarios
+Select instances based on scenarios

-||You need to store a small amount of data, or your budget is sufficient for storage costs.|
+||You have a small amount of data, or your budget is sufficient for storage costs.|

-|Separation of cold data from hot data||Your business data is divided into cold data and hot data.
+|Separation of hot and cold data||Your business data can be divided into hot data and cold data.